Mahi7001/brightedgeassign/part1/DECSIONS.md

 ---

-## 7. Startup, Readiness and Liveness Probes
+## 7. Readiness and Liveness Probes

 ### Decision